criticalsession/4scraper/README.md

 ## How to install

 Head on over to the <a href="https://github.com/criticalsession/4scraper/releases">releases tab</a> and pick the version you need.
-There's no setup or installation required; simply run the downloaded `exe` or `sh` file and you're good to go.
+There's no setup or installation required; simply run the downloaded `exe` or `bin` file and you're good to go.
 Or you can download the code and build it yourself.

 ## How to use